yannis300307/ESG_Engine/README.md

 ESG Engine (Extremely Simple Game Engine) is a little Pygame based game engine which allows you to create online (or not) games really quikly and easily.
 You can create a server with very few lines.

+## How to install ESG Engine?

+Simply by running `pip install ESG-Engine` in your command prompt (with Python and pip both installed).
+You can also clone the repository and install the package yourself.

+Next is a simple documentation to learn how to use the lib.

 ## How to make a client ?

 ### Create a client